 These are the functions that Jet Jwbs-14SFX does not have, and other features are kind of similar to that of Rikon 10-326.

 Quick Rundown Of Jet 714400K Jwbs-14SFX

-- Deeper table with a massive 360 sq.
-In.
-Of cast iron work surface for greater work piece support
+- Deeper table with a massive 360 square inch of cast iron work surface for greater work piece support

 - Over 13” resaw capacity for cutting large pieces of wood, slicing veneers, and cutting book...

-- Heavy duty tubular steel welded construction with a Total weight of over 300 lbs
+- Heavy duty tubular steel welded construction with a total weight of over 300 pounds

 - Dual 4” dust ports for maximum dust collection efficiency